oneops/oneops-inventory/README.md

 ## Pointing to a different OneOps instance?

 You can also define an OO_ENDPOINT environment variable if you need to point to a different API endpoint.
-The default value is `https://prod.oneops.com/`.

 	export OO_ENDPOINT="http://whatever.oneops.instance.you.want/"